Decipher/textimage/README.txt

 Drupal 8 version
 ================

+Notes:
-Note: the port to Drupal 8 is in development.
+1) the port to Drupal 8 is in development.
 Please expect changes to API and configuration that may lead to the need to uninistall/reinstall the module.
 There is no support yet to updates between different builds of the development branch.
+2) As of alpha2, Textimage will require the Image Effects module to be installed and configured before installation.

 There is a number of core issues that need to be addressed before a stable
 release:
 ==========================================================================
 Blockers:
 - #2393387 - WSOD editing image effect when configuration form is Ajax enabled
-- #2479487 - ImageStyles can be deleted while having dependant configuration
 - #1977206 - Default serialization of ConfigEntities
 - #2546212 - Entity view/form mode formatter/widget settings have no translation UI
 Nice to have: